 Mrs. Watt answers the Sheriff’s knock.

 “Mornin’ Missus Watt, Sheriff Tom again.
 My wife and I want to inquire as to how the boy is today.”

 “Com’n in, Sheriff.
 Let me get some coffee for the two of you.”

-Turning around, she yelled for us.
+Turning around, she yells for us.
 “Scott.
 Tim, get down here.
 You’ve got company.”

-We both instantly appeared and stood in the kitchen door, while Mom entertained the guests.
+We both instantly appear and stand in the kitchen door, while Mom entertains the guests.